kreauniv/comp308/source/piclang.rst

 and built an "interpreter" to build what we want.
-Even if we do not build a full fledged programming language and stop here, we've done a powerful and highly under-used program transformation or "refactoring" technique called "defunctionalization".
+Even if we do not build a full fledged programming language and stop here, we've done a powerful and highly under-used program transformation or "refactoring" technique called ":index:`defunctionalization`".
 It is called so because we took what's initially a set of functions and turned calculations using those functions into a pure data structure -- the AST.
 The advantage of this is that this AST can now be stored on mass media and transmitted over networks, which most host languages will not let you do with ordinary functions, especially if they have variables they close over.

 We're however going to go further than defunctionalization and build "proper" programming ability into our image synthesizer.